 - Reveal something that makes you vulnerable.
 Often, the strongest glue between two people is the trust that develops after one or both shares something about their fears, flaws, or insecurities.
 Think of the people who know you best and to whom you feel closest.
 Chances are, they're privy to aspects of yourself that you wouldn't exactly shout from the rooftops (or on Facebook.)
 If you've got someone good in your life, let them get a little closer to the real you, even if it pushes you out of your comfort zone a bit.

-Andrea Bonior is a licensed clinical psychologist, media commentator, professor, and author of the upcoming book Psychology: Essential Thinkers, Classic Theories, and How They Inform Your World, and The Friendship Fix and the Washington Post Express's longtime advice column Baggage Check.
-Follow her on twitter @drandreabonior or Facebook or YouTube.
+I am a licensed clinical psychologist, media commentator, professor, and author of the upcoming book Psychology: Essential Thinkers, Classic Theories, and How They Inform Your World, and The Friendship Fix and the Washington Post Express's longtime advice column Baggage Check.